dashpay/tenderdash/spec/abci++/api.md

 - `RequestVerifyVoteExtension.vote_extension` can be an empty byte array.
 The Application&#39;s interpretation of it should be that the Application running at the process that sent the vote chose not to extend it.
-  Tendermint will always call `RequestVerifyVoteExtension`, even for 0 length vote extensions.
+  Tenderdash will always call `RequestVerifyVoteExtension`, even for 0 length vote extensions.
-- If `ResponseVerifyVoteExtension.status` is `REJECT`, Tendermint will reject the whole received vote.
+- If `ResponseVerifyVoteExtension.status` is `REJECT`, Tenderdash will reject the whole received vote.
   See the [Requirements](abci&#43;&#43;_app_requirements.md) section to understand the potential liveness implications of this.
 - The implementation of `VerifyVoteExtension` MUST be deterministic.
 Moreover, the value of